Skip to content

 The boat cruise and the Ice Cave

 The other half of a full Uvac visit happens down on the water.
-Small guided tourist boats run cruises along the reservoir, threading into the narrow neck of the meanders and under the cliffs where the vultures nest, reaching parts of the gorge you simply cannot see from the rim.
+Small guided tourist boats run cruises along the reservoir, threading into the narrow neck of the meanders and under the cliffs where the vultures nest, reaching parts of the gorge you simply can’t see from the rim.
 It is a calm, scenic ride, and the best way to sense the sheer scale of the walls closing in above you.

 Two covered tourist pontoon boats on the calm Uvac reservoir between green canyon walls